learn-co-curriculum/phase-0-navigating-files-in-bash/README.md

 <something like that>

 That's my home directory.

-Because it's so common to read files from, or move things into our home directories, `bash` lets us type `~` as a shortcut.
+As a shortcutm instead of typing `/home/[your login name]`, `bash` lets us type `~` as a shortcut.
 We'll be working with this shortcut later on.

 Try this: